-To light a burner, push in and turn the associated control knob to the high position as indicated by the large flame symbol ((h)), (Fig. 2.2).
+To light a burner, push in and turn the associated control knob to the high position as indicated by the large flame symbol (\hat{\hat{h}}), (Fig. 2.2).

 The igniter should spark and light the gas.
-Keep holding the knob pressed in to let the gas through to the burner for about ten seconds.
+Continue to press in the knob to let the gas through to the burner for about ten seconds.